Bharal: Behaviour and ecology

 Bharal are active throughout the day, alternating between feeding and resting on the grassy mountain slopes.
 Due to their excellent camouflage and the absence of cover in their environment, bharal remain motionless when approached.
 Once they have been noticed, however, they scamper up to the precipitous cliffs, where they once again freeze, using camouflage to blend into the rock face.
 Population densities in Nepal were found to be 0.9–2.7 animals per km2, increasing to a maximum of 10 animals in the winter, as herds congregate in valleys.

-Bharal are mainly grazers, but during times of scarcity of grass, they switch to browsers, eating herbs and shrubs.
+Bharal are mainly grazers, but during times of scarcity of grass, they switch to browsers, eating forbs and shrubs.
 A high degree of diet overlap between livestock (especially donkeys) and bharal, together with density-dependent forage limitation, results in resource competition and a decline in bharal density.
 Where they overlap, they are the favored prey of snow leopards, Himalayan wolves, and leopards, with a few lambs falling prey to foxes or eagles.